 The longer-term financial position is reviewed regularly based on best estimates of the likely level of cost pressures, grant income and council tax receipts.
-Based on this environment further savings of c£20.5m are currently forecast to be required for the period to 2024/25.
-This is a significant challenge for the PCC and the Constabulary and work is already underway to develop plans on how these can be achieved.
-The PCC and the Constabulary have a proven track record, as recognised by both HMIC and external audit reports, in their ability to identify and deliver financial savings and it is anticipated that this will continue.
+Based on this environment and further savings of c £18.9m are currently forecast to be required for the period to 2026/27.
+This is a significant challenge for the Constabulary and work is already underway to develop plans on how these can be achieved.
+The Constabulary and PCC have a proven track record, as recognised by both HMIC and external audit reports, in their ability to identify and deliver financial savings and it is anticipated that this will continue.
 However, as the economic position becomes more difficult, it will be increasingly challenging to find savings on the scale required.